chameleon-ai/webm-for-4chan/README.md

 `python webm_for_4chan.py input.mp4 -s 1:00:00 -e 1:30:00 -c "1:00:05-1:00:10;1:28:30-1:28:45"`

 ### Trimming Silence
-You can automatically cut silence from the video using `--trim_silence`.
+You can automatically cut silent portions of the video using `--trim_silence`.
 There are 4 options:
 - `--trim_silence start` trims the beginning of the video, advancing the specified start time
 - `--trim_silence end` trims the end of the video, reducing the specified end time or duration
 - `--trim_silence start_and_end` does both of the above